disclaimer

 • The individual was convicted of committing a commercial sex act as a victim of human trafficking.

-As a general rule in Wisconsin, the only people eligible to have their records expunged are those convicted of a crime.
+Generally, in Wisconsin, only individuals convicted of a crime are eligible to have their records expunged.
 State laws permit the expungement of a conviction record when the petitioner has dutifully completed the sentence attached to the conviction, with no pending penalties or charges.

 For the court to consider the request, the convicted felon’s probation officer must also agree to the expungement.
 However, even if the stated criteria are fulfilled, not all criminal conviction records qualify for expungement.
-The Wisconsin State Expungement Law prioritizes juveniles because it mandates the court to automatically expunge juvenile conviction records if the individual is a first offender.
-Hence, delinquent juveniles are eligible for expungement on the condition that they display exemplary behavior and comply with the circumstances of their conviction.
+The Wisconsin State Expungement Law prioritizes juveniles by mandating that the court automatically expunge juvenile conviction records for first-time offenders.
+Hence, delinquent juveniles are eligible for expungement, provided they demonstrate exemplary behavior and comply with the terms of their conviction.

 How to Expunge Criminal Records in Wisconsin

-Any individual seeking expungement in the state must petition the court at the time of the sentencing.
-The petition for expungement must be submitted after conviction to the original court where the case was tried, and the petitioner will be sentenced.
-An application form must be completed and submitted to the court for the judge to review and decide whether to grant the expungement or deny it.
+Any individual seeking expungement in the state must petition the court at the time of sentencing.
+The petition for expungement must be submitted to the original court where the case was tried after conviction, and the petitioner will be sentenced.
+An application form must be completed and submitted to the court for the judge to review and decide whether to grant or deny the expungement.

 Firstly, the individual’s probation agent or correctional institution must agree to the expungement by sending a certificate of discharge to the court.
 In effect, the court reviews the certificate along with all other required paperwork before granting the expungement.
 On the contrary, if the petitioner was not incarcerated but only sentenced to pay fines or restitution, they may request expungement using the application form after all obligations have been fulfilled.